 Prof. Dr. Hans Kung

 Doctor Divinitatis degree, honoris causa (2013)

-The Doctor of Sacred Theology (S.T.D.) degree in Sacred Theology is the highest degree awarded by the School of Divinity of the Collegium Augustinianum.
-In order to pursue this degree, the student must first hold the Licentiate degree in Sacred Theology.
+The Doctor of Theology (Th.D.) degree in Christian Theology is the highest degree awarded by the Faculty of Theology of the Collegium Augustinianum.
+In order to pursue this degree, the student must first hold the Master of Theology.
 This degree may be pursued by clergy or lay people.
 This degree is focused on advanced research in theology toward the writing of a doctoral dissertation that must be an original contribution to the study of theology.
 The doctoral dissertation may be on any topic in theology.
 The dissertation may be written and submitted in English, Spanish, Italian, French, German or Dutch, depending upon the competency and permission of the supervising professor.
 The doctoral program usually takes between two to four years to complete depending upon the student's progress.

-The Licentiate in Sacred Theology (S.T.L.) degree in Sacred Theology is a graduate degree in theology, which may be pursued by clerics or postulants for Holy Orders.
-The Licentiate degree usually requires two years: The first years consists of supervised research, and the second year consists in supervised writing of the thesis.
+The Master of Theology (Th.M.) degree in Christian Theology is a graduate degree in theology, which may be pursued by clerics or postulants for Holy Orders.
+The Master's degree usually requires two years: The first years consists of supervised research, and the second year consists in supervised writing of the thesis.
 In addition to the thesis, students are also required to complete a comprehensive examination, consisting of oral and written parts.
 One of three specializations may be declared: 1) Historical Theology, 2) Patristic Theology and 3) Systematic Theology.

 UNDERGRADUATE DEGREES IN THEOLOGY AND PHILOSOPHY